simul/Teleport/README.md

 It may take up to a few seconds for GearVR controller to be recognized.

-For best performance when testing with UE4 demo project run the packaged game in windowed mode, in the lowest possible resolution.
+For best performance when testing with UE4 demo project run the packaged game in windowed mode, in 1024x768 resolution, with Low quality settings.

 ### Controls